vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/aws/aws.md

 - `id` — the rule identifier.
 Only numbers, Latin letters and special characters `-`, `_`, `.` are allowed.
 The identifier must be unique within the bucket.
 - `prefix` — object key prefix: the rule will be applied only to objects with the specified prefix keys.
 The filter can contain only one key.
 Examples of prefix keys: `image/`, `pre/`, `image/photo`.
 - `expiration` — the parameter specifies the number of days after which objects will be deleted.
-Cleaning occurs at 00:00 UTC.
 - `status` — rule status:

   - `"Enabled"` — the rule is active;